 The object returned is either a \code{vclMatrix} or \code{vclVector}, depending on whether \code{n} is two- or one-dimensional.
-Reusing \code{myStreamsGpu} will produce a vector different form \code{sim_1}, as the current states of the streams in \code{myStreamsGpu} have advanced by two positions (each of the 4 work item generated 2 random numbers).
+Reusing \code{myStreamsGpu} will produce a vector different from \code{sim_1}, as the current states of the streams in \code{myStreamsGpu} have advanced by two positions (each of the 4 work item generated 2 random numbers).

 As mentioned earlier, streams on the GPU do not remain in the memory when an \proglang{R} session is restarted.
 There are two ways to reproduce results, depending on how the program calls streams creator.
-The simpler way to reproduce is just to have a single program in an \proglang{R} script file with the initial seed for the creator set at the beginning.
-But it is important that the program always creates the streams in exactly the same order, for example, like the toy \proglang{R} program for demonstration below, we can reproduce the random matrix \code{sim_mat} just by keeping a record of the initial seed \code{c(11,22,33,44,55,66)}. \begin{CodeChunk} \begin{CodeInput} R> library("clrng") R> setBaseCreator(c(11, 22, 33, 44, 55, 66)) R> sim_mat <- matrix(0, nrow = 10, ncol = 6) R> for (i in 1:10) { + if (i + streams1 <- createStreamsGpu(4) + sim_mat[i, ] <- as.vector(clrng::rnormGpu(n = 6, streams = streams1, + Nglobal = c(2, 2))) + } else if (i == 3) { + streams2 <- createStreamsGpu(4) + sim_mat[i, ] <- as.vector(runifGpu(n = 6, streams = streams2, + Nglobal = c(2, 2))) + } else { + streams3 <- createStreamsGpu(8) + sim_mat[i, ] <- as.vector(rexpGpu(n = 6, streams = streams3, + Nglobal = c(4, 2))) + } +} R> sim_mat \end{CodeInput} \end{CodeChunk}
+The simpler way to reproduce is by having a single program in an \proglang{R} script file with the initial seed for the creator set at the beginning.
+But it is important that the program consistently creates the streams in exactly the same order.
+For example, like the toy \proglang{R} program provided below, we can reproduce the random matrix \code{sim_mat} just by keeping a record of the initial seed \code{c(11,22,33,44,55,66)}.
+Please note that this program serves as an illustration, as in practice, there is typically no need to constantly recreate new streams or replace existing ones every time we generate random numbers.